 2001-2002

-Co-Hosted KXLU’s weekly radio program Center Stage, which featured lively in-depth discussions with motion picture, television, live theatre and creative multi-media guests.
+Co-hosted KXLU’s weekly radio program Center Stage, which featured lively in-depth discussions with motion picture, television, live theatre and creative multi-media guests.

 Artist Presentations